 To enable ASUSWRT sensors as part of your installation, reference the following example configuration:

-# Example configuration.yaml entry asuswrt: host: YOUR_ROUTER_IP username: YOUR_ADMIN_USERNAME ssh_key: /config/id_rsa sensors: - upload - download - upload_speed - download_speed
+# Example configuration.yaml entry asuswrt: host: YOUR_ROUTER_IP username: YOUR_ADMIN_USERNAME ssh_key: /config/id_rsa sensors: - devices - upload - download - upload_speed - download_speed

 The example above, creates the following sensors:

 dnsmasq.leases which is used to track devices at